 Writing a fantasy or science fiction novel is hard enough.
 Now, try pitching it in 140 characters or less.
 That’s the challenge set forth by #SFFpit, a twice-annual Twitter pitching contest.

 Unlike Brenda Drake’s #PitMad, this contest is only for works of fantasy or science fiction.
 All age categories (PB, MG, YA, NA, and adult) are welcome.
-The next #SFFpit will take place on June 23, 2016.
+The next #SFFpit will take place in December 2016.

 • New Pitch Rules